There are 9 UNESCO World Heritage Sites in Israel, all of which are cultural.

 Caves of Maresha and Bet-Guvrin in the Judean Lowlands as a Microcosm of the Land of the Caves (2014)

 There are approximately 3,500 underground chambers part of this archaeological site in Egypt.
-This site is located within the crossroad of the trade routes between Egypt and Mesopotamia wherein it bore witness to the evolution of the culture in the area during this time.
-The caves were used for a number of purposes including as place of religious worship, cisterns, baths, hideaways and more.
+This site is located at the crossroad of the trade routes between Egypt and Mesopotamia wherein it bore witness to the evolution of the culture in the area during this time.
+The caves were used for a number of purposes including a place of religious worship, cisterns, baths, hideaways and more.

 Incense Route – Desert Cities in the Negev (2005)

 This UNESCO-listed area connected Arabia to the Mediterranean during the Hellenistic-Roman period.
 The trade routes aided in the development of the towns within the area aside from its growth in the agricultural sector.
-There were four towns within the desert city of Negev that enjoyed this benefit: Avdat, Haluza, Mamshit and Shivta.
-To this day, you can still see evidences of this route and showcases the role that the desert played in the growth of agriculture and commerce during the ancient times.
+There were four towns in the desert city of Negev that enjoyed this benefit: Avdat, Haluza, Mamshit, and Shivta.
+To this day, you can still see evidence of this route and showcases the role that the desert played in the growth of agriculture and commerce during the ancient times.

 Masada is an ancient fortification located atop a rock plateau in Israel.
-The fort is located on the eastern part of the Judean Desert with an overlooking view of the Dead Sea.
+The fort is located in the eastern part of the Judean Desert with an overlooking view of the Dead Sea.
 It is considered as one of the major tourist attractions of Israel.
-Masada was inscribed into the list of UNESCO World Heritage Sites in Israel on 2001.
+Masada was inscribed into the list of UNESCO World Heritage Sites in Israel in 2001.

 Necropolis of Bet She’arim: A Landmark of Jewish Renewal (2015)